Basics for incorporating “Big Data” into

 Collecting the data is probably the easiest part as there are a wealth of tools available that will pull together such information.
 But we have to be honest with ourselves and admit that the difficulty arises in analyzing and interpreting the data and using it adequately.

-You’ll want to get rid of any messy data, that is data which doesn’t have any true value and clean up your database to remove duplicate or incomplete records.
-What you should then be left with is a set of data that can be crunched, sorted and analysed to produce actionable plans.
+You’ll want to get rid of any messy data, that is data that doesn’t have any true value, and clean up your database to remove duplicate or incomplete records.
+What you should then be left with is a set of data that can be crunched, sorted, and analysed to produce actionable plans.

-By using big data to answer these four key questions which should be asked during the recruitment process, you’ll be in a much better position to make smarter and more profitable recruitment decisions that will make a different in the staff turnover rate.
+By using Big Data to get answers to the previously mentioned key questions during the recruitment planning process, you’ll be in a much better position to make smarter and more profitable recruitment decisions in the key aspects as:

 a.
 When and when the position is available?